-Employees of a retailer who is either: directly involved in purchasing groceries for resale or is in charge of directly managing employees with those duties.
+Employees of a retailer who directly purchase groceries for resale.
+It also includes those in charge of directly managing employees with those duties.

 Code Compliance Officer

 Also referred to as CCO, this is a third party person who ensures businesses are compliant to regulations.
-This individual is also responsible for investigating potential violations.
+And this individual is also responsible for investigating potential violations.

-The state of abiding by established guidelines, code, or other rules that an industry has set.
+The state of abiding by established guidelines, code, or other rules that a particular industry has set.

 When businesses reach a mutually beneficial agreement for a sale or goods or services that have a common supplier or customer.

-A retailer in the UK that has a grocery sales turnover exceeding £1billion.
-Retail giants such as Tesco, Waitrose, Aldi, and Marks & Spencer are included in the list of designated retailers.
+This is a retailer in the UK that has a grocery sales turnover exceeding £1billion.
+Indeed, retail giants such as Tesco, Waitrose, Aldi, and Marks & Spencer are in the list of designated retailers.

-Selling a product at a losing price with the intent of driving away the competition to increase market share.
+Selling a product at a losing price with the intent of driving away the competition, in particular, to increase market share.

-A term used in economics, when a small change in price is accompanied by a large change in the quantity demanded.
+A term used especially in economics to describe when you accompany a small change in price by a large difference in the quantity demanded.

-When a contracted Supplier obliges a retailer to exclusively purchase from them.
+When a contracted Supplier obliges a retailer to purchase from them exclusively, and accordingly.